Huntysaurus/stratify-app/README.md

 # Stratify
-test commit on github. an eCommerce platform designed for multi-vendor use with strategic shopping in mind.
+an eCommerce platform designed for multi-vendor use with strategic shopping in mind.

 ## Introduction
 ---